XForgivenGitX/GameStationILI9341Screen/README.md

 # SnakeGame
- A classic snake game implemented on the STM32F103 microcontroller with IL9341 display output.
+Game station with screen output ILI9341 based on the STM32F103 microcontroller.